EducationMoney.com Homepage

 APPLICATION AND AWARD PROCESS:

-Pre-application Coordination: Not applicable.
+Pre-application Coordination: Preapplication coordination is not applicable.
+Environmental impact information is not required for this program.
 This program is excluded from coverage under E.O.
 12372.

-Application Procedure: For the Small, Rural School Achievement Program component, LEAs annually submit applications to the Department of Education.
+Application Procedure: This program is excluded from coverage under OMB Circular No. A-102.
+This program is excluded from coverage under OMB Circular No. A-110.
+For the Small, Rural School Achievement Program component, the Department considers the application requirement to be met though, if the LEA submitted an application in any prior year and has drawn down funds from the third preceeding fiscal year award if the LEA received an award that year (eg. FY 2006 grantees that drew down none of those funds are required to reapply in FY 2009 to receive such an award).
+LEAs annually submit applications to the Department of Education.
+The Department considers the application requirement to be met through, if the LEA submitted an application in any prior year and has drawn down payments from the Department's Grant Administration and Payment System in subequent years.
 Application forms are available from the headquarters office.
-For the Rural and Low-Income School Program component, an SEA must submit an application that includes specific, measurable goals and objectives for the activities to be carried out through the grant.
+For the program component, an SEA must submit an application that includes specific, measurable goals and objectives for the activities to be carried out through the grant.
 If an SEA does not participate in the program, eligible LEAs in the State may submit an application directly to the Department.

-Award Procedure: For the Small, Rural School Achievement Program component, awards are issued annually directly to eligible LEAs on a formula basis.
+Award Procedure: For the Small, Rural School Achievement program component, awards are issued annually directly to eligible LEAs on a formula basis.
 Awards are made to all that apply and meet the applicable requirements of the Act.
 Contact the program office for more information.
-For the Rural and Low-Income School Program component, awards are issued annually to SEAs, which make sub-grants to LEAs.
+For the Rural and Low-Income School Program component, awards are issued annually to SEAs, which make subgrants to LEAs.
 Awards are made to all SEAs that apply and meet the applicable requirements of the Act.
 If an SEA does not participate, awards are issued to eligible LEAs in the State either competitively or by formula.

-Range of Approval/Disapproval Time: 120 days.
+Range of Approval/Disapproval Time:

-Appeals: None.
+Appeals:

-Renewals: None.
+Renewals:

 ASSISTANCE CONSIDERATIONS:

-Length and Time Phasing of Assistance: Grants are awarded for one year.
+Length and Time Phasing of Assistance:

 POST ASSISTANCE REQUIREMENTS:

 Reports: Annual financial and performance reports are due within 90 days of the termination of the project period.
+Cash reports are not applicable.
+Progress reports are not applicable.
+Expenditure reports are not applicable.
+Performance monitoring is not applicable.

-Audits: In accordance with the provisions of OMB Circular No. A- 133 (Revised, June 24, 1997), "Audits of States, Local Governments, and Nonprofit Organizations," nonfederal entities that expend financial assistance of $300,000 or more in Federal awards will have a single or a program-specific audit conducted for that year.
-Nonfederal entities that expend less than $300,000 a year in Federal awards are exempt from Federal audit requirements for that year, except as noted in Circular No. A-133.
+Audits: In accordance with the provisions of OMB Circular No. A-133 (Revised, June 27, 2003), "Audits of States, Local Governments, and Non-Profit Organizations," nonfederal entities that expend financial assistance of $500,000 or more in Federal awards will have a single or a program-specific audit conducted for that year.
+Nonfederal entities that expend less than $500,000 a year in Federal awards are exempt from Federal audit requirements for that year, except as noted in Circular No. A-133.

 Records: Records must be maintained three years after the completion of the activity for which grant funds were used.